 If you thought Toronto had it rough with a crack-smoking mayor, Geelong is entering the race for most colourful character in charge.

 Darryn Lyons, aka Mr Paparazzi, took to the throne on Monday, ditching his signature blue mohawk for a more demure white-blond do.
 After a 20-year foray into the world of celebrity photography in London establishing his company Big Pictures, Lyons has returned to his pimped out pad in his hometown of Geelong, where he owns local nightclubs Eureka and Home House.

 Never far from controversy, newly engaged Lyons is already in strife on day two in office, with alleged links to dodgy strip club owners and bars, though that shouldn’t come as a surprise to anyone who’s been following the former Big Brother contestant, who’s far from shy when it comes to talking about his party boy past.

-From covering the Bosnian War to chasing celebrities as a photographer, including snapping friend Princess Di, Lyons is no doubt at home on either side of the camera.
-After securing 30 per cent of the vote, is seems almost a third of Geelong citizens don’t mind seeing a bit more of him, and his sculptured gut surgically-enhanced abs, postered round town.… Read more
+From covering the Bosnian War to chasing celebrities as a photographer, including snapping friend Princess Di, Lyons is no doubt at home on either side of the camera.… Read more

 L-R: Warren Wills; Les Twentyman; Frank Howson